gja/blog/simple_functional_programming.md

 You can run most of these examples in ghci, and you can find a gist with all code samples in the end.

-Many thanks to [Mattox Beckman](http://www.iit.edu/csl/cs/faculty/beckman_mattox.shtml) for coming up with the programming exercise.
+Many thanks to [Mattox Beckman](http://www.iit.edu/csl/cs/faculty/beckman_mattox.shtml) for coming up with the programming exercise, and Junjie Ying for coming finding a better data structure for this explanation than I came up with.

 The Problem
 -----------